inkwell-studio/deno-astro-template/DEVELOPMENT.md

 `package.json` is used only for tracking npm packages.

-To format all code, and to lint and typecheck all `*.ts` and `*.tsx` files, execute `deno task check-code`.
+To format all code, and to lint and typecheck all `*.astro`, `*.ts` and `*.tsx` files, execute `deno task check-code`.

 ### Why are `deno.json` and `package.json` both used?

 - The `deno.json` file exists so that Visual Studio Code will delegate the formatting of all files to Deno during its format-on-save process.
 Without it, some files, like `*.astro`, will be managed by a different formatter.
-- The `package.json` file is used to manage npm dependencies since managing these with `deno.json` results in Vite errors during Astro's bundling process.
+- The `package.json` file is used to manage npm dependencies, as managing these with `deno.json` results in Vite errors during Astro's bundling process.

 ## Running the app